saptaksubhra/Regression-ML-Retail-Sales-Prediction-Rossmann/README.md

 * Loading our dataset and importing all the useful libraries : We have two datasets.
 One is Sales dataset and other is Stores dataset.
 Loading of those two datasets with proper commands and importing required libraries to perform various operations have been executed at the outset of the project.

-* Data preprocessing and Feature Engineering : Lot of techniques ( Such as : describe, info, unique values and many more ) havee been applied to get the ins of outs from both (Sales and Stores ) datasets as far as the data preprocessing is concerned.
+* Data preprocessing and Feature Engineering : Lot of techniques ( Such as : describe, info, unique values and many more ) have been applied to get the ins of outs from both (Sales and Stores ) datasets as far as the data preprocessing is concerned.
 As to Feature Engineering, handling outliers, handling and counting of missing values have been accomplished in case of both Sales and Stores datasets.

 * Scaling numeric features to a (0,1) range : Some features are converted into boolean numbers.
 For example, 'StateHoliday' column has been converted into Boolean variable in Sales dataset.
 The value of type a, b , c are converted into 1 and others into 0.